 More Than Just a Dinosaur Unit Study

 When my youngest was in second grade, we did a Creation-based dinosaur unit study that led to some amazing rabbit trail learning!
 What started out as a great “boy topic” to end the year with a bang, turned into so much more.
-And, without my pre-planning, it gave him a great foundational understanding of events leading up to ancient history – which was our focus that next school year.
+Without my pre-planning, it even gave him a great foundational understanding of events leading up to ancient history.
+That just so happened to be our focus that next school year!

 This dinosaur unit study took us on a fun ride, exploring topics in nature, geology, culinary, math, logic, and more!
 That’s what I really love about unit studies; they use so many different ways to cover the topic.
-Whether it is hands-on experiments, living books, creative lapbooks, or crafting presentations, unit studies provide ways of learning that will suit many different styles and levels of learners.
+Whether it’s through hands-on experiments, living books, creative lapbooks, or crafting presentations, unit studies provide ways of learning.
+Plus, they suit many different styles and levels of learners.

 The best science & history unit study of the year - hands-down!
 Dinosaurs + so much more.

 My original plans were to simply go through the free Creation Based Dinosaur Lapbook and Printables from Homeschool Share.
-The prepared study was perfect for a 2nd grader and I already owned the “spine” book, What Really Happened to the Dinosaurs? by John Morris.
-Lapbooks were a favorite for us!
-They compile a LOT of information in a fun, easy to access “booklet” that the kids can go back and revisit at any time.
+The prepared study is perfect for a 2nd grader and I already own the “spine” book, What Really Happened to the Dinosaurs? by John Morris.
+Lapbooks are a favorite for us!
+They compile a LOT of information in a fun, easy-to-access “booklet” that the kids can go back and revisit at any time.
 If you’ve never done one of these, you should go for it.
 You won’t be disappointed!

 More than just a dinosaur unit study - covers floods, fossils and the ice age, too!

 While the lapbook study was a fantastic start and would have been plenty, what usually happens when you allow time for a few rabbit trails is even more fantastic.
 After reading What Really Happened to the Dinosaurs?, Eli was just full of excitement – so we kept reading!
-And beyond dinosaurs, we were led into a world of earth science and history – covering Noah’s flood, fossils, the Ice Age, separation of people groups at the Tower of Babel and their travels across the world, extinction, natural disasters and weather.
+Beyond dinosaurs, we were led into a world of earth science and history – covering Noah’s flood, fossils, the Ice Age, the separation of people groups at the Tower of Babel and their travels across the world, extinction, natural disasters, and weather.

 What Really Happened to the Dinosaurs?The Great Dinosaur Mystery and the BibleDinosaurs of Eden: Tracing the Mystery Through HistoryDinosaurs by DesignThe True Story of Noah's Ark (with audio Download)Dry Bones and Other FossilsLife in the Great Ice Age